MSEd in Educational Psychology - ABA

 Applied Behavior Analysis (ABA) is using the science of behavior to make meaningful impacts on people’s lives.
 The Baylor University Master of Science in Education (MSEd) in Educational Psychology with Concentration in ABA program emphasizes how to implement ABA-based interventions to teach people with disabilities new skills and reduce problem behavior.
 Students will be prepared to work with a wide range of individuals with disabilities such as autism, Down syndrome and intellectual disability.

 The MSEd in Educational Psychology with Concentration in ABA program

-The MSEd in Educational Psychology with a Concentration in ABA is a residential program requiring 36 hours of graduate coursework and a passing score on written comprehenive exams at the end of the program.
-While students may enroll in any semester, most students begin in June, and students typicall graduate in 15 months the following August.
+The MSEd in Educational Psychology with a Concentration in ABA is a residential program requiring 36 hours of graduate coursework and a passing score on written comprehensive exams at the end of the program.
+MSEd program with a summer start date can be completed in 15 months.

 The Behavior Analysis Certification Board (BACB) publishes pass-rate information for all institutions with verified course sequence (VCS).
 To review the VCS pass rates, click HERE.
 Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.

 The Baylor University Department of Educational Psychology offers two master’s degree programs for students interested in pursuing studies in ABA: